 - No congregating after graduation ceremonies; graduates and families should go directly to their vehicles and exit the property promptly.

-- The ceremony will be live streamed for those who are not able to attend.
-The live stream links will be emailed to students, and placed on social media, the week of graduation.
-Remote viewing is encouraged.
+- Graduation will be live streamed for those who are not able to attend and live stream links will be emailed to students the week of graduation.

 - Participation in graduation ceremonies is voluntary.